Social Media Best Practices During a Crisis

 CORRECT

 Monitor external conversations regularly and correct inaccuracies.
 This is the best way to stop rumors before they run rampant.
-Use search engines and other monitoring tools to track discussion on the topic.
+Use search engines and other monitoring tools to track discussions on the topic.

 SHARE

-Share and cross-promote critical information with your network of trusted social media sites, such as other military command sites, government and official NGO sites, like the American Red Cross.
+Share and cross-promote critical information with your network of trusted social media sites, such as other military command, government and official non-governmental organization sites, like the American Red Cross.

 ENCOURAGE